-Women Mayors from Africa
+Women Mayors reporting from Africa

 > Mayor of Banjul, given African Woman of the Year award